lacework-community/jit-provisioning-guide/README.md

 </table>

 <!-- Add section at the end for Feedback -->
-## Got Feedback?
+## Provide feedback

-- Please submit a PR
+- Submit a pull request with your suggestions.